-- Ensure flame is very low at thus stage and add half of the yogurt.
+- Ensure flame is very low at this stage and add half of the yogurt.
 Stir well to incorporate it with the onion tomato masala.

 - Add the rest of the yogurt and mix well.
 Cook until the masala leaves the pan.

-- Transfer the chicken at and saute it for about 3 to 4 mins on a low heat.
+- Transfer the chicken and saute it for about 3 to 4 mins on a low heat.

 - When the chicken turns pale, cover and cook for about 3 to 5 mins stirring occasionally.

 - By now chicken releases some moisture, based on this add some hot water to make a thick masala.
 You may need anywhere in between ½ to 1 cup water depending on the chicken.
 If you prefer your curry to be on the thicker side & not runny you will need only half cup.

 - Cover and cook until the chicken is tender & cooked fully.
 If using achaar or pickle, stir it at this stage.
 Taste it and add more salt or sugar at this stage.